Synovus: Company history

-Financial crisis of 2007-2008
+2008 financial crisis

-In 2009 the bank was listed as one of more than 150 United States lenders that owned nonperforming loans equal in value to five percent or more of their holdings, exceeding a threshold said to threaten its survival.
-Synovus subsequently laid off 850 employees and closed many branches in early 2011.
+In August 2009, due to the 2008 financial crisis, the bank was listed as one of more than 150 United States lenders that owned nonperforming loans equal in value to 5% or more of their holdings, exceeding a threshold said to threaten its survival.
+Synovus laid off 850 employees and closed many branches in early 2011.
 In July 2013, Synovus repaid $967.9 million borrowed under the Troubled Asset Relief Program.

 Synovus Branding

 In early 2010, Synovus consolidated thirty separate state bank charters into one Georgia charter and began the transition toward operating as a more centralized bank.
 Beginning in late 2017 and ending in mid-2018, the company transitioned from 28 locally-branded divisions to a single Synovus brand.

 Acquisition of Florida Community Bank

 In January 2019, Synovus completed a $2.9 billion acquisition of FCB Financial Holdings, Inc., owner of Florida Community Bank.
 Branding to Synovus was expected during the second quarter of 2019.